-When driving down long and steep grades, relieve the brakes by shifting into a lower speed (selector lever position "3" or "2"

-in the case of automatic transmissions).
+When driving down long and steep grades, relieve the brakes by shifting into a lower gear (selector lever position "3" or "2" in the case of automatic transmissions).
 This helps prevent overheating of the brakes and reduces brake pad wear.
+Do not exceed engine speed limits (see page 58).